Jorge Elorza: Reparations

 In July 2020, in response to the Black Lives Matter protests following the murder of George Floyd, Mayor Elorza signed an executive order meant to start a city truth commission, intending to atone for Providence's role in Black slavery, institutional racism, and the mistreatment of Native Americans.
 In June 2021, Elorza was one of 11 U.S. mayors who formed Mayors Organized for Reparations and Equity (MORE), a coalition of municipal leaders dedicated to starting pilot reparations programs in their cities.
 In March 2022, Elorza signed an executive order creating the 13-member Providence Municipal Reparations Commission.
 In August 2022, after receiving the commission's report and recommendations, Mayor Elorza proposed a $10 million reparations spending plan for the city.

 Personal life

 Elorza is an avid cyclist and fitness enthusiast.
 He frequently commutes by bicycle from his home in Olneyville to City Hall.

 In August 2019, Elorza married Stephanie Gonzalez, a former Central Falls city council member.
 The pair had a son in June 2018.

+After finishing his term as mayor, Elorza was appointed, in 2023, to lead Democrats for Education Reform, a political advocacy organization which focuses on encouraging the Democratic Party to support public education reform and charter schools.